A classification of complex rank 3 vector bundles on complex projective 5-space: Introduction

 If $c_1(V)\equiv 0\pmod 2,$ $V$ is canonically $KO$-oriented, yielding a $KO$-Thom isomorphism We can thus define where as before $p_*$ is the $KO$-theory pushforward.
 The invariant $\alpha'$ also distinguishes rank $2$ bundles on $\CP^3$ with $c_1\equiv 0 \pmod 2$ and agrees with the original $\alpha$-invariant when $c_1(V)=0$.

-The insight here is that both $BSU(2)$ and $\Th{BU(2)}{-\gamma_2}$ stabilize $\pi_6BU(2)$, in the following sense.
-While $\pi_6BU(2)\simeq \Z/2,$ the stable homotopy group $\pi_6\left(\susp BU(2)\right)$ is trivial, so bundles differing by an element in the unstable group $\pi_6BU(2)$ cannot be distinguished by a characteristic class in the generalized cohomology of $BU(2)$ itself.
-However, both $\pi_6\left( \susp BSU(2)\right)$ and $\pi_6\Th{BU(2)}{-\gamma}$ are nontrivial and are canonically isomorphic to $\pi_6BU(2)$, permitting their $KO$-cohomology to supply the classes $\alpha$ and $\alpha'$, respectively.
+The insight here is that both $BSU{ }(2)$ and $\Th{BU{ }(2)}{\smallminus\gamma_2}$ stabilize $\pi_6BU{ }(2)$, in the following sense.
+While $\pi_6BU{ }(2)\simeq \Z/2,$ the stable homotopy group $\pi_6\left(\susp BU{ }(2)\right)$ is trivial, so bundles differing by an element in the unstable group $\pi_6BU{ }(2)$ cannot be distinguished by a characteristic class in the generalized cohomology of $BU{ }(2)$ itself.
+However, both $\pi_6\left( \susp BSU{ }(2)\right)$ and $\pi_6\Th{BU{ }(2)}{\smallminus\gamma_2}$ are nontrivial and are canonically isomorphic to $\pi_6BU{ }(2)$, permitting their $KO$-cohomology to supply the classes $\alpha$ and $\alpha'$, respectively.

-Recalling Theorem~\ref{classification}, the relevant group for understanding rank $3$ bundles on $\CP^5$ is $\pi_{10}BU(3)$.
-We also find that $\pi_{10}BU(3)\simeq \Z/3$ is stably trivial.
-By the above discussion, we might attempt to classify rank $3$ bundles on $\CP^5$ by first stabilizing $\pi_{10}BU(3)$ and then detecting it with some generalized cohomology theory.
-Indeed, our strategy to define an invariant of rank $3$ bundles on $\CP^5$ is as follows: \begin{itemize} \item We identify a Thom spectrum related to $BU(3)$ which stabilizes $\pi_{10}BU(3)$ (Introduction to Section~\ref{sec:exist}); \item We define a twisted characteristic class in an appropriate generalized cohomology of this Thom spectrum, with certain key properties (Section~\ref{sec:exist}); and \item We show that our twisted characteristic class can be resolved to an honest invariant $\rho$, via orientation data, and that this invariant distinguishes vector bundles with the same Chern data (Section~\ref{sec:untwisting}). \end{itemize}
+Recalling Theorem~\ref{classification}, the relevant group for understanding rank $3$ bundles on $\CP^5$ is $\pi_{10}BU{ }(3)$.
+We also find that $\pi_{10}BU{ }(3)\simeq \Z/3$ is stably trivial.
+By the above discussion, we might attempt to classify rank $3$ bundles on $\CP^5$ by first stabilizing $\pi_{10}BU{ }(3)$ and then detecting it with some generalized cohomology theory.
+Indeed, our strategy to define an invariant of rank $3$ bundles on $\CP^5$ is as follows: \begin{itemize} \item We identify a Thom spectrum related to $BU{ }(3)$ which stabilizes $\pi_{10}BU{ }(3)$ (Introduction to Section~\ref{sec:exist}); \item We define a twisted characteristic class in an appropriate generalized cohomology of this Thom spectrum, with certain key properties (Section~\ref{sec:exist}); and \item We show that our twisted characteristic class can be resolved to an honest invariant $\rho$, via orientation data, and that this invariant distinguishes vector bundles with the same Chern data (Section~\ref{sec:untwisting}). \end{itemize}

-The main result of Section~\ref{sec:exist} can be stated as follows: \begin{thm} Let $\BUc$ be the homotopy fiber of $c_1\pmod 3\: BU(3) \to K(\Z/3,2)$.
-Let $\tmf$ denote the $3$-localization of the spectrum of topological modular forms.
+The main result of Section~\ref{sec:exist} can be stated as follows: \begin{thm} Let $\BUc$ be the homotopy fiber of $c_1{ }\pmod 3\: BU{ }(3) \to K(\Z/3,2)$.
+Let $\tmf$ denote the $3$-localization of the spectrum of topological modular forms, obtained by inverting all primes other than $3$.
 There is a class such that the pullback of $\tilde \rho$ with respect to the Thomificiation of a generator for $\pi_{10}\BUc$ induces an isomorphism